DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 there is no need for another extension, in this use case.

-A typical use case would be to display a list of recent news, e.g. the five recent news on startpage.
+A typical use case would be to display a list of recent news, e.g. the five recent news on the startpage.
 Maybe also some pre filtered news should be displayed on sub pages, e.g. only news regarding new products or news regarding the company.
 All those use cases are solved by using EXT:solr.

 Of course one could now add TypoScript to pages to configure EXT:solr to start in filter mode instead of search mode.
-Also filter can be added to only show news records from these categories.
+Also filters can be added to only show news records from these categories.
 This is not that flexible.
 The editor is not able to add new "News listings" to further pages, as TypoScript is involved.